 Emotional Intelligence

-As a leader, it was not just Jobs IQ that mattered – his emotional intelligence (EI) played a crucial role in Apple’s success as well.
-Since this time EI has emerged as a critical factor in leadership success, even surpassing technical expertise and traditional intelligence (IQ) in importance.
+As a leader, it wasn't just Jobs's IQ that mattered—his emotional intelligence (EI) played a crucial role.
+EI has since emerged as a critical factor in leadership, often surpassing technical expertise in importance.
 Leaders with high emotional intelligence can navigate complex interpersonal dynamics, inspire their teams, and make better decisions.
-In this blog, we will explore the concept of emotional intelligence and five ways it can enhance leadership effectiveness.

 Understanding Emotional Intelligence